codeGROOVE-dev/sfcache/README.md

 Stupid fast in-memory Go cache with optional L2 persistence layer.

-Designed to persistently caching API requests in an unreliable environment, this cache has something for everyone.
+Designed for persistently caching API requests in an unreliable environment, this cache has something for everyone.

 ## Features